Federated Identity Management vs. SSO: What's The Difference?

 What is Federated Identity Management (FIM)?

+When we talk about federated identity vs SSO, it’s crucial to understand what each individual system is about.
 Federated Identity Management (Identity Federation) is a system that allows users from different enterprises (domains) to use the same digital identity to access all their applications and networks.

 Through FIM, an enterprise maintains its unique management system.
 It is interlinked with other enterprises through a third service (the identity provider) that stores the credentials.
 The identity provider or identity broker also offers the trust mechanism required for FIM to work.